ajitgoel/Notes/AWS-SolutionArchitecture-AssociateExam/Questions.md

 Which solution meet these requirements?

 - A. Install an AWS Storage Gateway file gateway on premises to replicate the data to Amazon S3.
-- B. Install an AWS Storage Gateway file gateway hardware appliance on premises to replicate the data to Amazon S3.
+- ==B. Install an AWS Storage Gateway file gateway hardware appliance on premises to replicate the data to Amazon S3.==
 - C. Install an AWS Storage Gateway volume gateway with stored volumes on premises to replicate the data to Amazon S3.
 - D. Install an AWS Storage Gateway volume gateway with cached volumes on premises to replicate the data to Amazon S3.